Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Late Spring Optimization Checklist (March-April):

-1. Comprehensive System Inspection
+1. Complete System Inspection

-- Heat exchanger and coil condition assessment
+- Heat exchanger and coil condition check

 - Refrigerant level verification and leak testing

-- Insulation assessment and upgrade planning
+- Insulation assessment and planning any upgrades before it gets brutal

 2. Equipment Capacity Analysis